Psyshadow/HCIclone/README.md

 </p>

-By presenting the stakeholders our insights and ideas, during the call, following new insights into the stakeholder's needs and their opinion about our ideas could be gained:
+By presenting and discussing our insights and ideas during the call with our stakeholders, following new insights into the stakeholder-needs and their opinion about our ideas could be gained:

 - Mentor has login for the platform as well
 - Community should be present!
 Some kind of communication tool is wanted.